First Year Adventures

 Who Participates?

 These trips are for incoming first year students looking to have an adventure and get a jump start on building a community before the fall quarter begins.
-All of the trips are for incoming freshmen, we do not offer trips for transfer students or graduate students.
+We do not offer trips for transfer students or graduate students.

 Who Leads the Trips?

-Fellow UW students trained in wilderness education lead most of UWild’s FYA trips.
-These educators will guide you through the development of outdoor skills and provide insights into their experience as a UW student and introduce campus resources.
+Fellow UW students trained in wilderness education lead UWild’s FYA trips.
+These instructors will guide you through the development of outdoor skills and provide insights into their experience as a UW student and introduce campus resources.

 Where Do Trips Start and End?